Asset model

 Example

-• all sides referencing a business term.
+• All sides reference a business term.

 These are the complex relations: